Entanglement entropy, single-particle occupation probabilities, and short-range correlations: Abstract

 \section{Abstract}

-Both theoretical and experimental studies have shown that the fermion momentum distribution has a generic behavior $n(k)=C/k^4$ at momenta larger than the Fermi momentum, due to their short-range interactions, with approximately 20\% of the particles having momenta larger than the Fermi momentum.
-It is shown here that short-range correlations, which induce high-momentum tails of the single-particle occupation probabilities, increase the entropy of fermionic systems, which in its turn will affect the dynamics of many reactions, such as heavy-ion collisions and nuclear fission.
+For quantum many-body systems with short-range correlations (SRCs), the intimate relationship between their magnitude, the behavior of the single-particle occupation probabilities at momenta larger than the Fermi momentum, and the entanglement entropy is a new qualitative aspect not studied and exploited yet.
+A large body of recent condensed matter studies indicate that the time evolution of the entanglement entropy describes the non-equilibrium dynamics of isolated and strongly interacting many-body systems, in a manner similar to the Boltzmann entropy, which is strictly defined for dilute and weakly interacting many-body systems.
+Both theoretical and experimental studies in nuclei and cold atomic gases have shown that the fermion momentum distribution has a generic behavior $n(k)=C/k^4$ at momenta larger than the Fermi momentum, due to the presence of SRCs, with approximately 20\% of the particles having momenta larger than the Fermi momentum.
+The presence of the long momentum tails in the presence of SRCs changes the textbook relation between the single-particle kinetic energy and occupation probabilities, $n_\text{mf}(k) = {1}/\{ 1+\exp\beta[\epsilon(k)-\mu]\}$ for momenta very different form the Fermi momentum, particularly for dynamics processes.
+SRCs induced high-momentum tails of the single-particle occupation probabilities increase the entanglement entropy of fermionic systems, which in its turn affects the dynamics of many nuclear reactions, such as heavy-ion collisions and nuclear fission.

-The short-range correlations, which modify in a qualitative manner the behavior of the number density matrix, lead to significant changes of the entropy.
-The one-body entropy of a strongly interacting many-fermion system is defined through the number density matrix